leoafarias/ti.checkaccess/README.md

 - Storage

 ### Network
--Titanium.Network.online:Boolean		 +Add implementation example -Boolean value indicating if the device can reach the Internet.
+Titanium.Network.online:Boolean		 +Add implementation example
+ - Boolean value indicating if the device can reach the Internet.
- -
- -Implement Ti.Network.networkType to give visibility of what is the connection type.
+ - Implement Ti.Network.networkType to give visibility of what is the connection type.
- -
- -The online property is true if the device can currently reach the Internet using either WiFi, mobile network or LAN.
+ - The online property is true if the device can currently reach the Internet using either WiFi, mobile network or LAN.

 ### Notification
 Ti.Network.remoteNotificatoinsEnabled:Boolean